The question, “How long does mouthwash last before it expires?” is a bit like, “How long is a piece of string?”

 Most alcohol based mouthwashes contain ethanol which kills germs and bacteria.
 This not only helps to reduce plaque and gingivitis but also helps to preserve the product.

-In addition, ethanol works to to dissolve and disperse essential oils like thymol or menthol which break down and prevent plaque.
+In addition, ethanol works to dissolve and disperse essential oils like thymol or menthol which break down and prevent plaque.

 Generally speaking, alcohol-based mouthwashes tend to remain effective for longer, sometimes up to three years after their manufacture.

 But even mouthwashes containing alcohol won’t last forever.
 Light, temperature, air and interaction with other ingredients will eventually trigger processes that affect taste and efficacy.

 Mouthwashes may contain antimicrobials as well as, or instead of alcohol.
 These help to preserve the product as well as helping to reduce and prevent plaque and gingivitis.